 Finishing a neckline or armhole with bias facing can be a bit tricky, but there are a few ways to do it.
 This method is pretty foolproof and is great for adding a decorative bias band to the right side of your garment at the neckline or armhole.
-Also you don’t need a bias tape maker to do it and there are no fiddly edges to catch.
+You can also turn it to the inside for a neat less visible finish.
+You don’t need a bias tape maker to do it and there are no fiddly edges to catch.

 It works best when using a fine fabric for the bias band – cotton lawn or these beautiful block print cottons from this week’s sponsor of 100 Acts of sewing July, In the Wool Shed.
 It would also work well in silk or viscose.

 Here I am applying the bias facing to the neckline of Dress No 2 from 100 Acts of Sewing.

 I have used a neckline seam allowance of 1/2 inch.
 You could go a bit narrower if you like but I like to give myself a bit to play with, especially as my main dress fabric is linen and prone to fraying.

 Make sure your cutting and sewing is as accurate as possible to keep things looking neat and even.

 1. Wash, dry and press your fabric to avoid any shrinkage later on.
 Cut out your pieces for Dress No 2.

 2. On your dress front and back, staystitch your neckline about 1/4 inch from the edge.
 Join your dress front and back at the shoulders and finish the seams as per the instructions for Dress No 2.